2014 Severe Weather Awareness Week

-In recognition of Severe Weather Awareness Week in Florida, the Florida Division of Emergency Management (FDEM) and its partners with host events at seven elementary schools across the state celebrating the winners of this year’s Severe Weather Awareness Week poster contest.
-A Statewide Tornado Drill will be held on Friday, February 15 at 10:10 a.m.
+In recognition of Severe Weather Awareness Week in Florida, the Florida Division of Emergency Management (FDEM) and its partners with host events at six elementary schools across the state celebrating the winners of this year’s Severe Weather Awareness Week poster contest.
+A Statewide Tornado Drill will be held on Wednesday, February 27 at 10:30 am.
 FDEM encourages all state agencies, county officials, and elected officials to take this opportunity to educate employees, family and friends about what to do in case of severe weather.

 Contest Announcement of Winners and Finalists